Monument to the Battle of the Nations: Surroundings

 Schmitz also planned to create an accompanying complex for ceremonies that would include a court, a stadium and parade grounds.
 However, only a reflecting pool and two processional avenues were ultimately completed.
 Surrounding the monument are oaks, considered to have been a symbol of masculine strength and endurance to the Germanic people of antiquity.
 The oaks are complemented by evergreens, symbolising feminine fecundity, and they are located in a subordinate position to the oaks.

+Reception

+The architectural style of the monument was immediately divisive even among contemporaries.
+While commentators from the völkisch-nationalistic side hailed it as a major artistic achievement, people from the political left, like Social Democrats, described it as a "heap of rocks", which had "nothing to do with art".
+The style proved influential, for instance in Eliel Saarinen's design for a new parliament building in Canberra in 1912.